 Listen & Subscribe to the Podcast

-Rate, Review and Share the Love, Happiness & Success Podcast.
+Please Rate, Review & Share the Love, Happiness & Success Podcast!

 Dr. Lisa Marie Bobby is the founder and clinical director of Growing Self Counseling and Coaching.
 She’s the author of “Exaholics: Breaking Your Addiction to Your Ex Love,” and the host of The Love, Happiness & Success Podcast.

 Is it time to break up?
 Knowing when to end a relationship or when to divorce is hard.
 Learn when to call it quits from an online couples therapy expert.
 Listen to this podcast for new insights, thought provoking questions, and action steps to help you get clarity, confidence and direction to help you move forward… or call it quits.